 - Sexual and reproductive health and rights

 - Safety from all forms of violence.

-Our Site also showcases the real-life stories of over 40 women with disability across Australia.
+Our Site also showcases the real-life stories of individuals living with disabilities across Australia.

 WWDA secured funding to create Our Site through the National Disability Insurance Scheme’s Information, Linkages and Capacity Building (ILC) Program.

 The Our Site website project commenced in late 2018 and has involved the leadership, creativity and input of over 100 women with disability from around Australia.

 Our Site has been designed so that it can be used by as many people as possible.
 It is compliant with international accessibility standards, is easy to use and provides information and downloadable resources in a variety of different formats and languages.